History

 The first decade of the twenty-first century is a lively and promising one for the British Moth Class.
 New boats are available from several boat builders.
 In order to ensure the future of the Class at a time when the availability of any good builders looked uncertain, at the 2004 AGM the BMBA decided to finance the manufacture of a high quality GRP mould that it would own.
 Shells constructed from this might then be decked and finished by professional, or by self-builders.

-All GRP Moths, self draining and otherwise, are available from Brian Skinner who has consistently provided competitive and reasonably priced boats for the Class over many years.
+All GRP Moths, self draining and otherwise, were available from Brian Skinner who consistently provided competitive and reasonably priced boats for the Class over many years.

 Godfrey Clark, who provided the class with a finely researched anniversary handbook in 2002 and a handsome picture archive in 2005, also offers competitive and reasonably priced boats which have won the Championship on several occasions.

-Some twenty new boats have been added to the class in the last four years, and Moths are turning up in a wider range of clubs.
+Some twenty new boats have been added to the class, and Moths are turning up in a wider range of clubs.
 Juniors still learn the basics of sailing in Moths under John Claridge at Lymington.
 Members of such sailing clubs as Tamesis, Northampton and Frampton are winning the honours at National Championships, for which numbers remain high.
 There is also new energy behind the Somerville Travellers Series of open meetings, which provides excellent and varied sailing on rivers and reservoirs for those keen to sail compete with other members of this exceptionally sporting and friendly class.

 A modern British Moth